Abbie Chatfield: Personal life

-Chatfield was in an open relationship with fellow reality television contestant Konrad Bien-Stephens from 2021 after he appeared on the Bachelorette.
+Chatfield was in a brief relationship with former Channel [V] presenter Danny Clayton in 2020.
+In the following year, she began an open relationship with fellow reality television contestant Konrad Bien-Stephens after he appeared on The Bachelorette.
 However, in September 2022, she confirmed that she and Konrad had separated.
-She is currently living in Brisbane, Queensland.
+In June 2024, Chatfield confirmed her relationship with Adam Hyde, a member of Australian music duo Peking Duk who also performs under the name Keli Holiday.